Suki da (song): Live performances and usage in media

 Yoasobi performed "Suki da" live for the first time at the Rock in Japan Festival on August 6, 2022, and the Rising Sun Rock Festival on the 12th.

-On September 7, "Suki da" was chosen to accompany the hair care product Ichikami advertisement, starring Mei Nagano, and Yoshiaki Higashi.
+On September 7, "Suki da" was chosen to accompany an advertisement for the hair care product Ichikami starring Mei Nagano and Yoshiaki Higashi.
 On the same day, Yoasobi also released the debut performance of the song from the 2022 Rock in Japan Festival to commemorate the collaboration.